Israeli airstrike hits Beirut and kills 1 person in escalating tensions with Hezbollah

 It was not immediately clear if the intended target of the strike had been killed or injured.

-A Hezbollah official and the group’s TV station said that an Israeli airstrike hit Hezbollah’s stronghold south of Beirut on Tuesday evening, causing damage.
+A Hezbollah official and the group’s TV station said that the Israeli airstrike hit Hezbollah’s stronghold south of Beirut on Tuesday evening, causing damage.

-The airstrike on Beirut’s southern suburb of Haret Hreik damaged several buildings but it was not immediately clear if any Hezbollah official was hit, the Hezbollah official said on condition of anonymity in line with regulations.
+The airstrike on Beirut’s southern suburb of Haret Hreik - a crowded urban neighborhood full of small shops and apartment buildings - damaged several buildings but it was not immediately clear if any Hezbollah official was hit, the Hezbollah official said.

+A Lebanese military intelligence official said they have no information when asked by The Associated Press whether a senior Hezbollah security official had escaped the airstrike.

 A resident of the suburb whose home is about 200 meters (yards) away said that dust from the explosion “covered everything," and that the glass in his son’s apartment was broken.